amielou/Coursera-Peer-Assessment-Samsung/README.md

 ##Coursera-Peer-Assessment-Samsung
 ================================

-###My Final Peer Assement Project for "Getting and Cleaning Data" Course offered by Coursera.
+###Final Project for "Getting and Cleaning Data" Course, offered by Coursera.

 ##R Script Details